nasirshariff619/body_building_app/README.md

 * Use the code commercially.
 * Alter the code.
-* Distribute ay copies or modifications of the code.
+* Distribute any copies or modifications of the code.
 * Sublicense the code.
 * Use patent claims.
 * Place warranty.